 - So…how much physical activity is enough?

 - The Canadian physical activity guidelines lay out what is considered to be the smallest amount of exercise that is likely to be beneficial for health: 150 minutes of moderate-intensity aerobic activity per week, plus two sessions of strength training.
-That could look like a 30-minute brisk walk 5 times per week plus a couple of Pilates classes, if that's your thing, but could be whatever you want it to be depending on what you enjoy and what is readily available to you.
+A 30-minute brisk walk 5 times per week plus a couple of Pilates classes would cover the bases, if that's your thing, but could be whatever you want it to be depending on what you enjoy and what is readily available to you.
 If you regularly meet the target, congratulations!
 You are meeting the minimum standard!
 A disheartening >90% of the general population fails to meet this standard, which contributes tremendously to the burden of chronic disease on both the individual and society.
 Again, the guideline lays out the smallest amount of exercise required to prevent poor health outcomes.
 If you feel able to do more, you will not only stay healthier, you will also be fitter, and fitness is extremely important to survival in cystic fibrosis.
 If you are not currently getting the minimum amount of exercise recommended for health maintenance, we recommend that you make every effort to improve your activity level.
 The Activity Pyramid (see below) is a helpful tool to help you figure out how to get more activity into your day:

 Please ask your CF Clinic physiotherapist if you have more questions about exercise or would like help in developing a program that suits your needs.